 Screening and background checks

-IMPORTANT NEWS IMPACTING SCREENING AS 1 JULY 2014:
+IMPORTANT NEWS IMPACTING SCREENING

-- a new fee structure; and
+- there is a new fee structure; and

 - $90.50 ($99.55 GST incl.) for child-related and disability services employment screening for paid employees;

 - $75.00 ($82.50 GST incl.) for all other forms of screening for paid employees; and

 - $50.00 ($55.00 GST incl.) for all forms of screening conducted for volunteers and students on placement.

 Application forms received by the Screening Unit or lodged with Australia Post after 1 July 2014 will be charged using the new fee structure.